comegrant/dbt_docs_test/packages/chef/README.md

 ### Up
 Spins up a complete environment of the project.
-This is suppose to simulate the project in it's final form.
+This is supposed to simulate the project in it's final form.

 `chef up`